JaskRendix/pylpaca/README.md

 This project is based on:
 **[https://github.com/T0T4R4/pylpaca](https://github.com/T0T4R4/pylpaca)**

-The current version replaces the original Tornado server with FastAPI and adds full support for modern Alpaca device interface versions (V2–V4).
+The current version replaces the original Tornado server with FastAPI and adds support for Alpaca device interface versions V2–V4.

 ---